JonoSonck/Data-Currency-Estimation-Framework/README.md

 The *'cur_est_net_testing_example'* notebook gives a code-based overview of the necessary steps to perform the estimates using our proposed framework.
 In summary, the user has to:
 1. Load in the data as a pandas DataFrame.
-2. Instantiate the preferred node class for each attribute that is involved in the estimate.
+2. If preferred, manually instantiate the appropriate node class for each attribute involved in the estimate, instead of using the XML config file.
 3. Instantiate the network with all relevant nodes.
 4. Run the network estimation function (generate and clear the beliefs per entity!) and output the results.